CoderAyush21/CW1_CST1510_M0107184/docs/README.md

 -Real-time AI evaluation embedded within Streamlit dashboards.

+## How to use local API to run the Gemini API
+## API Setup Instructions

+1. Create a folder called `.streamlit`
+2. Inside it, create a file called `secrets.toml`
+3. Add the following content:

+API_KEY = "your_api_key_here"

   # Week 11 : OOP implementation
 ## Refactoring existing codes with some new codes to improve modularity with OOP
 -Use of classes for datasets (Dataset), CyberIncidents and IT tickets (IT_Ticket).